Sterwen-Technology/navigation_server/doc/Navigation message server.md

 #### Energy management service

 The service provides a global control for several services linked to energy management.
-The interface is described in **energy.proto**
+The interface is described in **energy.proto**.
+Currently, only the **MPPTService** is available, the team is working on the implementation of new services, for batteries and chargers.

 ##### MPPTService

 This service receive the MPPT info via a VEDirectCoupler and keeps track of data and trends from the solar panel and MPPT output.
-The service can also be used to forward NMEA0183 or NMEA2000 messages via a *gRPCNMEAPublisher* Interface is part of **energy.proto**
+The service can also be used to forward NMEA0183 or NMEA2000 messages via a **GrpcPublisher** towards another server.
+Interface is part of **energy.proto**

 Additional parameters